dboddie/shorthand/doc/alternative.rst

 using the `cpy R(dest) R(src) -8` instruction.

 The `sys` instruction is also missing because there is no space for it.
-However, a check could be added to the `js` instruction for specific addresses.
+However, a check could be added to the `js` instruction for specific addresses, or a special case in the `b*` instructions could be used where offset of zero is interpreted as `sys` call, and the *cond* field interpreted as a call number.

 Patterns
 --------